yeCodes/causalImpact_timeSeriesInference/README.md

 - ...

+Other information:
+- Critical package for analysis: Google CasualImpact
 - R files have been commented extensively
 - Toy/ tutorial analysis and real-world simple analysis included in the folder
 - Credit to DataHeroes for vwScandal causal analysis

-Critical package for analysis: Google CasualImpact